Kimplul/hid-tmff2/docs/T500RS_USB_Protocol_Analysis.md

 ## Subtype System and Effect Indexing

-On this wheel the last six bytes of the 0x01 main upload (bytes 9–14) do **not** contain envelope timings/levels directly.
+On this wheel the last six bytes of the 0x01 main upload (bytes 9–14) do **not** contain envelope timings/levels directly compared to the T300RS.
 Instead they carry two 16‑bit "subtype" values that act as per‑effect indices:

 - Bytes 9–10  → `parameter_subtype`
 - Bytes 11–12 → `envelope_subtype`